Happy Thanksgiving: the last day of the year not yet fully tainted by the feeding frenzy that the Christmas holiday has become.

 - It eliminates the belief that we must accumulate more debt during Christmas if we are to “do it right.”

 - It does away with the awkward questions of Christmas: what do I give to one who has everything?
 What if someone gives me something but I have not bought anything for them?
 What if they spent more on me than I spent on them?
-“I give to charities for Christmas” answers all those questions, and may give others a similar idea.
+“I give to charities for Christmas” answers all those questions, and may give others a similar idea – or permission to do what they thought was not socially acceptable.

 - You might feel embarrassed if you can only afford a very small gift; but who would criticize a person for giving some of what little you have to charity?
 We know from the New Testament story of the widow’s mite, and O. Henry’s Gift of the Magi, that generosity’s virtue is not diminished by coming from those of modest means.

-- Rather than stressing about lines at the mall and getting the latest geegaw before it’s sold out, Christmas became an occasion for giving to the Tiny Tims of the world – and isn’t that what the true value of Christmas ought to be?
+- Rather than stressing about lines at the mall and getting the latest doohickey before it’s sold out, Christmas became an occasion for giving to the Tiny Tims of the world – and isn’t that what the true meaning of Christmas ought to be?
 Even for those who are not Christian?